-Before publishing submissions, the committee checks each one to ensure it doesn't reflect badly on third parties, or is subject to legal proceedings.
-The committee may decide to keep certain parts of a submission confidential and not publish it.
+Before publishing submissions, the committee checks to ensure they don't reflect adversely on third parties or are subject to legal proceedings.
+The committee may decide to keep certain parts of a submission confidential, or to accept the submission but not publish it.